ivanvaladares/Node-Suggestive-Search/README.md

 # Node suggestive search
-A node module to help type-ahead and dropdown search boxes and also correct misspelled searches.
+A node module to help type-ahead and dropdown search boxes and also correct misspelled searches (did you mean?).

 This module requires: